-Question (updated 4/15/13) -- How are TV white space databases to determine whether a party is eligible to register a site where licensed wireless microphones are used?
+Question (updated 11/25/13) -- How are TV white space databases to determine whether a party is eligible to register a site where licensed wireless microphones/low power auxiliary device are used?

-Answer -- For licensed wireless microphones authorized in the low power auxiliary service (LPAS) under Section 74.832 of the rules, the call sign of the associated LPAS license should be used as a check for eligibility to register a site.
-The call signs of LPAS licenses are available in the Commission’s Universal Licensing System (ULS) database – if the LPAS call sign indicated in the registration request is in the ULS and its status field is “Active,” the applicant is eligible to register the site.
+Answer -- For licensed wireless microphones and other devices such as wireless video assist devices authorized in the low power auxiliary service (LPAS) under Section 74.832 of the rules, the call sign of the associated LPAS license should be used as a check for eligibility to register a site.
+The call signs of LPAS licenses are available in the Commission’s Universal Licensing System (ULS) database.
+The service codes of the LPAS licenses in that database are “LP” and “LV”.
+If the LPAS call sign indicated in the registration request is in the ULS and its status field is “Active,” the applicant is eligible to register the site.
 Note that records with status fields “Cancelled,” “Expired” or “Terminated” are to be ignored – no registration requests should be allowed for those records.